Click here to see the numbers and origins of refugees hosted by Croatia.

 Selska cesta 112a, Zagreb

-Promotes integration of recognized refugees and foreigners under subsidiary protection, further work with asylum seekers.
+Promotes integration of recognized refugees and foreigners under subsidiary protection, and further work with asylum seekers.

 Center for Peace, Legal Advice and Psychosocial Assistance